|

 of Stanley, and proceded to have a family of at least seven children.
 The spelling of John's name as "Rogie" reflects the

-correct pronunciation of the surname Roger.
+correct pronunciation of the surname Roger in Perthshire at that time.

 CHILDREN of JOHN ROGIE and JEAN TAYLOR: